Applelo/SwitchSD2Vita/README.md

 ## F.A.Q

-### I use the version 1.0, Can I update ?
+### I use an older version of homebrew (lower than 2.0), Can I update safely ?

 Yes, you can.
-Since SwitchSD2Vita 1.2 version, the homebrew detect if you have an old installation (only for uma0 installation).
+SwitchSD2Vita 2.0 version detect if you have an old installation.
 You just need to use uninstall option.

 ### Where can I download it?